 Rushing Dominance: On the ground, Oregon has been more productive, averaging 166.3 rushing yards per game versus Washington’s 139.4.
 The Ducks have also scored 22 rushing touchdowns, nearly doubling the Huskies’ 12.

-Passing Superiority: Oregon’s passing attack led by Dillon Gabriel outpaces Washington with 281.4 yards per game compared to 257.0.
-The Ducks’ quarterbacks have thrown 22 touchdowns to just six interceptions, while Washington has 17 passing touchdowns with seven interceptions.
+Passing Superiority: Oregon’s passing attack led by Dillon Gabriel outpaces Washington with 281.4 yards per game compared to 257.
+The Ducks’ quarterback has thrown 22 touchdowns and six interceptions, while Washington has 17 passing touchdowns with seven interceptions.

 Defensive Strength: Defensively, Oregon has limited opponents to 287.5 total yards per game, far fewer than the 312.7 yards Washington allows.
 Oregon’s defense has been especially strong against the run, giving up just 118.7 rushing yards per game compared to Washington’s 152.3.
 The Ducks have also forced 10 interceptions, compared to eight by the Huskies.